 TV & radio: There is no TV or Radio at Camelthorn.

 Water supply: Borehole

-Water supply notes: Each chalet at Camelthorn has ample supply of water.
-The showers are plumbed and the toilets are flush loos.
+Water supply notes: Each chalet at Camelthorn has an ample supply of water.
+The showers are plumbed and the toilets are flushing.

 Health & safety

 Medical care: The guides at Camelthorn are all first aid trained and for anything serious there is a doctor in Hwange Town.
 Medical Air Rescue Service (MARS) is available for any cases deemed serious enough for evacuation from camp.

 Security measures: A nightwatchman patrols the camp.
 There is an electronic safe in each villa to store valuables.